1902 Turkestan earthquake: Characteristics

 Scientific knowledge of the earthquake was limited due to the period when it happened.
-Academic research into the event has spanned nearly 40 years, but due to the inaccessible location, understanding its characteristics remains a challenge.
-Strike-slip and thrust faulting have been suggested as the mechanism of this earthquake.
+Academic research into the event spanned nearly 40 years, but due to the inaccessible location, understanding its characteristics was a challenge.
+Strike-slip and thrust faulting was previously suggested as the mechanism of this earthquake.
 The lack of an agreement on its source is due to the complex tectonic setting.